 (6) itineraries of surveys and inspections are confidential;

-(7) other information that is excepted from release by the Government Code, Chapter 552 , is not available to the public; and
+(7) other information that is excepted from release by the Government Code, Chapter 552 (relating to Public Information), is not available to the public; and

-(8) to implement this subsection, DHS may not alter or de-identify original records.
-Instead, DHS will make available for public review or release only a properly de-identified copy of the original record.
+(8) to implement this subsection, HHSC may not alter or de-identify original records.
+Instead, HHSC will make available for public review or release only a properly de-identified copy of the original record.

-(f) Long Term Care-Regulatory will charge for copies of records upon request.
+(f) HHSC will charge for copies of records upon request.

 (1) If the requestor wants to inspect records, the requestor will specify the records to be inspected.
-DHS will make no charge for this service, unless the director of Long Term Care-Regulatory determines a charge is appropriate based on the nature of the request.
+HHSC will make no charge for this service, unless the director of HHSC determines a charge is appropriate based on the nature of the request.

-(2) If the requestor wants copies of a record, the requestor will specify in writing the records to be copied on an appropriate DHS form, and DHS will complete the form by specifying the charge for the records, which the requestor must pay in advance.
-Checks and other instruments of payment must be made payable to the Texas Department of Human Services.
+(2) If the requestor wants copies of a record, the requestor will specify in writing the records to be copied on an appropriate HHSC form, and HHSC will complete the form by specifying the charge for the records, which the requestor must pay in advance.
+Checks and other instruments of payment must be made payable to HHSC .

-(3) Any expenses for standard-size copies incurred in the reproduction, preparation, or retrieval of records must be borne by the requestor on a cost basis in accordance with costs established by the State Purchasing and General Services Commission or DHS for office machine copies.
+(3) Any expenses for standard-size copies incurred in the reproduction, preparation, or retrieval of records must be borne by the requestor on a cost basis in accordance with costs established by the Office of the Attorney General or HHSC for office machine copies.

-(4) For documents that are mailed, DHS will charge for the postage at the time it charges for the production.
+(4) For documents that are mailed, HHSC will charge for the postage at the time it charges for the production.
 All applicable sales taxes will be added to the cost of copying records.

 (5) When a request involves more than one long-term care facility, each facility will be considered a separate request.